acple/ParsecSharp/README.md

 * Easy to expand Core APIs
 * Just enough error messages
 * No left-recursion support
-* No packrat parsing support (is increased parsing time in most cases)
+* No packrat parsing support (because is increased parsing time in most cases)

 ## How to install